Rakib-Hossain10/Edge-Optimized-Real-Time-Vehicle-Analytics-Pipeline/README.md

 🛰️ Edge Deployment Philosophy
 Target Platform: NVIDIA Jetson (Nano / Xavier / Orin)

+This project deployed on Render.
+Link:(https://visionstream-frontend.onrender.com)
-While this demo is deployed on https://www.google.com/search?q=Render.com, the codebase is architected specifically for Edge AI deployment:
+Backend Link: , the codebase is architected specifically for Edge AI deployment:

 1. Model Interoperability: Weights are exported to ONNX format, allowing for seamless conversion to NVIDIA TensorRT for hardware-accelerated inference on Jetson boards.